sider/sider-docs/docs/tools/others/pmd-cpd.md

 ### `language`

-This option allows you to specify a list of languages you want to analyze, e.g.:
+This option allows you to specify one or more languages you want to analyze, e.g.:

 ```yaml
 linter: